w3c/webrtc-pc/README.md

 ### Published Versions

-The tip-of-tree of this document may contain work in progress changes and other inconsistencies, including an incomplete change log.
+While we have taken measures to reduce the frequency of build breakages (such as freezing respec-w3c-common at version 8.7.1), the tip-of-tree of this document may contain work in progress changes and other inconsistencies, including an incomplete change log.
 If you want to review something more coherent, review the latest editors' draft; these are published at intervals on the order of weeks.

 * [Tip of tree as HTML](https://rawgit.com/w3c/webrtc-pc/master/webrtc.html)
 * [Latest published editor's draft at github](https://w3c.github.io/webrtc-pc/)